 This tooth is a rare find.
 Although Triceratops sp. teeth are common, it is rare to find even partial roots or complete crowns.
 This specimen demonstrates the double-root system of some ceratopsian teeth.
 In the jaw of the dinosaur, a replacement tooth would have been nestled in between the two roots, waiting to push out the tooth above when it had worn out.

-This replica Triceratops tooth measures over 2 inches long and features a double root.
-This is a replica of the original fossil, cast in quality polyresin and hand-painted.
+This cast Triceratops tooth measures over 2.5 inches long and features a double root.
+This is a cast of the original fossil, research grade in quality polyresin and hand-painted.
+Colors may vary.

 Regular priceSale price